201B153/mern-ecommerce/README.md

 -> Adding Paypal client to the frontend folder to make payments easier .

 -> Adding Hosting Sysytem's such as Heruko to to put ouur site on Line .
-    : We will be using original npm rum build and serve to complete our site.
+: We will be using original npm rum build and serve to complete our site. :: npm run build